Send Commissary at Wicomico County Detention Center, MD.

 Quick Facts

-• Money orders are no longer accepted for inmate commissary accounts.
+• Money orders are no longer accepted for inmate commissary accounts at this facility.

-• Inmates are allowed two $50 mail-out disbursements per month when they submit a Funds Disbursement Form and a self‑addressed, stamped envelope.
+• Inmates may request two $50 disbursements per month by submitting a Funds Disbursement Form with a self‑addressed stamped envelope.

 No-Packages Policy, Commissary (TouchPay), and Court Clothes at Wicomico County